isomerpages/govtech-stp/_rgl-brunei/01b-rgl-terms-and-conditions.md

 -----

 <sup>1</sup> The Terms and Conditions in this document are specific to the Reciprocal Green Lane for Essential Travel Between Brunei Darussalam and Singapore.
-Green/Fast Lanes are based on reciprocal arrangements negotiated bilaterally with the governments of various countries/regions, and hence may vary across the countries/regions.
+Green Lanes/Fast Lanes/Travel Corridor Arrangements are based on reciprocal arrangements negotiated bilaterally with the governments of various countries/regions, and hence may vary across the countries/regions.